Investigating APT29 Exploiting TeamCity CVE-2024-27198

 Since my primary focus is to determine **how the attacker pivoted to the private network**, I focused on identifying commands that indicate or facilitate lateral movement.

-Network Reconnaissance with netstat -an
+### **Network Reconnaissance with `netstat -an`**

-At 16:25:40, I observed a command execution netstat -an via CMD (T1049, T1059.003).
+At `16:25:40`, I observed a command execution `netstat -an` via CMD ([T1049](https://attack.mitre.org/techniques/T1049/), [T1059.003](https://attack.mitre.org/techniques/T1059/)).
 This command provides a list of all active network connections and listening ports on the host.
-With TeamCity’s database residing on the SQL server (external database) in the private network, an open port 1433 in the netstat output could easily highlight a pivot point for moving from the DMZ into the private network.
+With TeamCity’s database residing on the SQL server (external database) in the private network, an open port `1433` in the `netstat` output could easily highlight a pivot point for moving from the DMZ into the private network.

 You can find more details about configuring TeamCity with MSSQL in the [official documentation](https://www.jetbrains.com/help/teamcity/setting-up-teamcity-with-ms-sql-server.html).